“What side effects should I be watching for?”

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The Food and Drug Administration’s (FDA) approval of a medicine requires the manufacturer to disclose side effects.
-This is meant to inform prescribing physicians and patients who will be taking the medicine enough to weigh the risks and anticipated benefits of these substances.
+The Food and Drug Administration (FDA) has guidelines that require manufacturers to disclose side effects of prescription medicine.
+This is meant to inform the prescribing physicians and the patients taking the medicine about the risks and benefits of these substances.
 Drug advertisements even require that manufacturers disclose side effects of the medicine, along with the benefits that clinical trials have demonstrated.

 Supplements that have been known to negatively affect liver metabolism include echinacea preparations, kava, certain types of cinnamon and maleleuka.
 Medications that could potentially be affected include statins, which are used to control cholesterol, and a number of antidepressants and anti-seizure medications.

-Consulting your physician may help determine potential interactions.
-Often, asking the pharmacist about any specific concerns you have about a new supplement is worthwhile, too.
-It’s always better to be safe than sorry.
+“Speaking with your doctor can help determine potential interactions,” says Dr. Factora.
+“Often, asking the pharmacist about any specific concerns you have about a new supplement is worthwhile, too.
+It’s always better to be safe than sorry.”